karanmann/dashboard-typescript/README.md

 PORT=1337
 MONGODB_URL=<Your MongoDB Cluster Address>
 ```

-- Deploy the dummy data to the MongoDB cluster.
-The code to reset the group and upload the data is in ```/server/index.js```
+- Deploy the dummy data to MongoDB cluster.
+The code to reset the cluster and upload the data is in ```/server/index.js```

 - Then run the backend by -
 ```bash